bigdawg-istc/bigdawg/src/main/cmigrator/README.md

 Or in your makefiles you can add: CPPFLAGS += -L/usr/local/include/boost

 ## MAKEFILE
-to run the old makefile: make -f
+to run the old makefile: make -f Makefile

+## CMAKE
+Cmake is a preferred way to compile cmigrator.
+Create a folder build, run cmake .. and then make.
+It generates the shared library: data-migrator.so and the executable: data-migrator-exe.

 ## EXAMPLES
 adam@gaia:~/cmigrator$ ./data-migrator -t postgres2scidb -i /home/adam/data/scidb/bool_table_test.bin -o /home/adam/data/scidb/bool_table_test_to_scidb2.bin -f'bool null'

 AFL% load(bool_array4,'/home/adam/data/scidb/bool_table_test_to_scidb2.bin',-2,'(bool null)');